An Overview of School Choice: Charters, Magnets, Educational Savings Accounts, and More

 Despite significant investment of public funds into our schools, far too many children attend a public school that does not prepare them for success after graduation.
 According to the National Center for Education Statistics, public school leaders nationwide have estimated that roughly 32% of students ended the 2023-24 school year behind grade level.

 Most American students attend their assigned neighborhood school, and for some students that means having little choice but to attend a low-performing public school.
-School choice policies allow families to choose a campus outside their assigned district school, giving parents the ability to select a school that best meets their child’s needs rather than based on the family’s address.
+School choice policies allow families to select a campus outside their assigned district school, giving parents the ability to select a school that best meets their child’s needs rather than one based on the family’s address.
 In some states, parents can use also public funds to help pay for a private school or supplemental support like tutoring.

 The COVID-19 pandemic created significant momentum for the school choice movement, which has ebbed and flowed for the last three decades.
 Widespread school closures, parent dissatisfaction with remote learning, and clashes within communities over curriculum led many families and policymakers to explore choice options, which include public charter schools, magnet schools, homeschooling, open enrollment, and private schools.

-Over the last 30 years, school choice has been shaped by two major movements: the creation of public charter schools in 1991 and the establishment of education savings accounts 20 years later.
 Currently, 46 states plus the District of Columbia have laws allowing for public charter schools – publicly funded, independently run, tuition-free public schools that operate outside the local school district and have some autonomy over scheduling and curricula but are still required to meet state requirements.
 The number of children enrolled in public charter schools doubled to 3.7 million in 2021 from 1.8 million in 2011, according to the National Center for Education Statistics.

-During the pandemic, several legislatures across the country enacted new laws expanding choice options, including to private schools through Education Savings Accounts (ESA) programs.
+During the pandemic, several legislatures across the country enacted new laws expanding choice options, including to private schools through Education Savings Account (ESA) programs.
 These are government-authorized accounts into which public funds are deposited for families to pay for private school tuition, tutoring, and other educational expenses.

 As the choice movement gains more support federally and in states, it’s important to understand the range of options available to families and how we got here.